baconpaul/mschack-VCV-Rack-Plugins/README.md

 # mscHack Plugins

 The mscHack plugins [here](https://github.com/mschack/VCV-Rack-Plugins) were never ported to Rack 2.0.
-This repo is a fork and fix of mscRack 1.1.0 by pgatt and baconpaul trying to bring these back.
-The originsl author had indicated they are happy for us to proceed with this sttempt.
+This repo is a fork of mscRack 1.1.0 by pgatt and baconpaul attempting to bring these back.
+The originsl author has indicated they are happy for us to proceed with this attempt.

 A few notes

-- Please report issue [here](https://github.com/baconpaul/mschack-VCV-Rack-Plugins/issues/) and
+- Please report issues [here](https://github.com/baconpaul/mschack-VCV-Rack-Plugins/issues/) and
 not to the original author
 - Please check @pgatt's longer post on the community forum for discussion and details
 - If there are too many bugs in community testing, we may still abandon the project!
 It's a bit of a side-quest